censorship-no-archive/ceno1/doc/threatModel.md

 #### iii.
 Established signaling channels compromisation

-Established channel are stored on Signal Bridges at a database in the same directory as the Freenet files and CENO agents.
-Obviously there is no mapping between a channel and an IP, but if an adversary gains access to the channels database file, they will be able to get a history of the URLs requested by each user.
-Given that the list of URLs include user-specific attributes, or can be matched with a behavior of a targeted user, the adversary could extract information regarding the way a specific individual has been using CENO.
+Established channels are stored on Signal Bridges at a database in the same directory as the Freenet files and CENO agents.
+Obviously there is no mapping between a channel and an IP, but if an adversary gains access to a channel's database file, they will be able to get a history of the URLs requested by each user.
+Given that the list of URLs include user-specific attributes, or can be matched with a targeted user's behavior, the adversary could extract information regarding the way a specific individual has been using CENO.

-We consider this threat to be of high risk but of low exploitability.
+We consider this threat to be characterized by high risk, but by low exploitability.

 #### iv.
 CENO agents and Freenet node exposure via requests to their RESTful API